arshad-zaheer/QuadTree/README.md

 Design and implement a reusable class for Quaternary Trees.
 Use your class to implement a function which takes an array of integers, puts it in a quaternary tree, then prints the quaternary tree using the following rules:

 **Quaternary Tree**
-Each element of the tree contains up to 4 child elements 1st element - "Much Smaller" elements.
-Elements < ThisElement -10.
+Each element of the tree contains up to 4 child elements<br>
+1st element - "Much Smaller" elements.
+Elements < ThisElement -10.<br>
 2nd element - "Smaller" elements.
-Elements < ThisElement, excluding the Much Smaller elements.
+Elements < ThisElement, excluding the Much Smaller elements.<br>
 3rd element - "Bigger" elements.
-Elements > ThisElement, excluding the Much Bigger elements.
+Elements > ThisElement, excluding the Much Bigger elements.<br>
 4th element - "Much Bigger" elements.
-Elements > ThisElement + 10.
+Elements > ThisElement + 10.<br>

 **Print Out Rules**
 Print the tree in the following sequence: